nitesh-codes/React-Mcqs/README.md

 What is the key difference between Context API and Redux in React for state management?

 - **A)** Context API is a state management library, while Redux is built-in to React for managing global states.
-- **B)** Redux uses a single store and strict actions/reducers to update state, while Context API provides a simpler mechanism to pass data across components without props drilling but does not enforce any action/reducer pattern.
+- **B)** Redux uses a single store and strict actions/reducers to update state, while Context API provides a simpler mechanism to pass data across components without props.
 - **C)** Context API supports asynchronous updates natively, while Redux requires middleware like thunk or saga.
 - **D)** Context API can manage more complex global states than Redux, making it a better choice for large-scale applications.